Find Affordable College Courses

 Lewiston, ME

 The in-demand bachelor’s degree programs at Bates College helped the school earn the #4 place on this year’s ranking of the most popular natural resources and conservation schools in Maine.
-Located in the small city of Lewiston, Bates is a private not-for-profit school with a small student population.
+Located in the small city of Lewiston, Bates is a private not-for-profit college with a small student population.

 Women make up 65% of the natural resources and conservation majors at the school.